microsoft/AI-For-Beginners/README.md

 Join our [official AI Discord server](https://aka.ms/genai-discord?WT.mc_id=academic-105485-bethanycheum) to meet and network with other learners taking this course and get support.

+## Quizzes

+> **A note about quizzes**: All quizzes are contained in the Quiz-app folder in etc\quiz-app, They are linked from within the lessons the quiz app can be run locally or deployed to Azure; follow the instruction in the `quiz-app` folder.
+They are gradually being localized.

 ## Help Wanted

 Do you have suggestions or found spelling or code errors?
 Raise an issue or create a pull request.